Anantnag district: Air

 The nearest airport is Sheikh ul-Alam International Airport in Srinagar located 60 kilometres from district headquarters Anantnag.
 There is a nearby airbase in Awantipora which is used by the Indian Air Force.

 Rail

 Anantnag district is very well-connected with railways.
 The Jammu–Baramulla line passes through the district.
 There are numerous railway stations throughout the district.

 Road

 The district is well-connected with roads and highways.
-The NH 44, NH 244 and NH 501 passes through Anantnag district alongside other intra-district roads.
+The NH 44, NH 244 and NH 501 pass through Anantnag district alongside other intra-district roads.